 Often known as trade directories or street directories, they are essentially a record of the main occupant of a house each year, but the level of detail will vary depending on the year and the location.
 They are a fantastic source for the 19th and 20th (and sometimes 18th) centuries, particularly providing the name of the head of a household between the census, as well as a complementary source to the electoral registers.

 They first began as a list of tradesmen, hence the name ‘trade directory’, but eventually became more detailed and provided details of the resident at most addresses.
 However, they were a commercial product, so can contain errors.

-The 1939 Register has been a fantastic addition to the toolkit for house historians, particularly while we wait for the 1921 census and because no 1941 census was taken during the war.
+The 1939 Register has been a fantastic addition to the toolkit for house historians, particularly because 1931 England and Wales Census was destroyed in a fire, and no 1941 Census was taken during the war.
 It provides details of the occupants of a house at the start of the Second World War, providing similar details to the earlier census returns.
 However, it also provides details for many who were involved in war work, from ambulance drivers, air raid wardens, and more.

 The address and map searches will help you find your house.
 However, some individual records cannot be viewed as they have been redacted due to the 100-year privacy regulations.

 Census returns (1841-1921) are likely to be familiar to many who have undertaken some family history research, but they are also a key source for house histories.
 Along with the personal information for each resident, one of the most valuable elements is that the census records everyone in the house on census night.
 This includes children, servants, visitors, and lodgers, many of whom were often not recorded in other sources.
 Searching for an address rather the name can have some challenges, but the address search function and narrowing searches by parish will help.

 If you're looking into the 1921 Census, Findmypast's intuitive search features allow you to not only search by address, but also by employer and other household members, making this an excellent place to begin your research.